 Welcome to the KEJI (Kids, Education, Jobs, Independence) website.
 We are making every effort to develop this site to be a great community resource for all who need the information we can provide.
 We encourage you to explore all our links as we are sure something on our site will at least encourage you, if not educate and even inspire you!
 Thanks for visiting our site and feel free to tell others about us.
 KEJI is continuing to hit the road, bringing valuable information and services to your community.
 We are focusing on providing free IEP and 504 assistance with the goal of college matriculation and/or gainful employment for the purpose of successful independent living.
 Hope to see you soon!

-To be informed about next year’s college fair and an additional fair “How To Stay In College Once You Get There” in the works for this Fall, know of anyone whose expertise would benefit Fair participants at either fair, just Click Here.
+To be informed about next year’s college fair and an additional fair “How To Stay In College Once You Get There” in the works for Fall 2015, know of anyone whose expertise would benefit Fair participants at either fair, just Click Here.

 TAKE A RISK TOWARD SUCCESS!